tomaszwi66/agent-tello/README.md

 Safety commands such as `land`, `stop`, and `emergency stop motors` are handled by a deterministic parser before the LLM.

+`Emergency stop motors` is a last-resort command.
+It may immediately stop the motors and cause the drone to fall.

 ## Architecture

 ```text